MehriBacem/donkeycar_console/README.md

 As a donkey car  user, you have to type a lot of commands so you can have a ready model to use.
 Furthermore, the training phase takes a lot of time to complete.

-Thanks to the donkey car Console, you have a user interface UI that helps you manage all the process of turning your car to self-driving.
-Also, now you won't wait a lot to use your model.
+Thanks to the Donkey Car Console, you have a user interface  that helps you manage all the process of turning your car to self-driving in a short time.

-The training will be using  EC2 instances and you can choose which type of instance you want to train with.
-Of course the time of training will depend of the size of the chosen instance.
+The training will be done  using  EC2 instances and you can choose which type of instance you want to train with.
+Of course the time of training will depend on the size of the chosen instance.

 ### Installation